precice/tutorials/flow-over-heated-plate-calculix/README.md

 On the OpenFOAM side, you can open the `.foam` file with ParaView, or create VTK files with `foamToVTK`.
 CalculiX outputs `.frd` files which can be opened with `cgx` or converted into VTK files using the converter available in the adapter repository.

+CalculiX produces 1000 result files, which one can then synchronize with OpenFOAM using the "Temporal Shift Scale" filter, using a scale of 0.01.
+For efficient visualization, use the same scale for temperature on both outputs; we recommend from 300K to 310K.

 {% disclaimer %}
 This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD®  trade marks.
 {% enddisclaimer %}